masc-ucsc/docs/docs/pyrope/10-internals.md

 At the end of the LNAST generation, a Lgraph is created.
 Only the registers and memory initialization are allowed to have unknowns in Lgraph.
-Any invalid (`nil`) to an outout or register triggers a compile error.
-Any unknown constant bit is translated to zero (`0b10?` becomes `0b100`).
-LGraph does not have "unknowns" outside the register/memories.
+Any invalid (`nil`) assigned to an output or register triggers a compile error.
+Any unknown constant bit is translated preserved (`0b10?`).

-As a result of these translations, the generated simulator may have to deal with unknowns, but only for arrays and memories explicitly non initialized contents.
 The semantics on the generated simulator are similar to CHISEL, any unknowns are randomly translated to 0 or 1 at initialization.

 ## Optimize directive